Everything PR News

 The implications for the communications industry are non-trivial.
 Earned media programs have historically allocated heavily toward text placement and lightly toward video.
 The pricing infrastructure of the public-relations economy — placement value, media monitoring metrics, AVE calculations where still in use — reflects that allocation.
 If engines are now treating long-form video as primary-source authority on par with or above legacy text publications, the underlying assumption about where earned media value lives has shifted.

-The natural objection is that not all video is equivalent.
+Not all video is equivalent.
 The methodology is explicit: the citation lift comes from transcript-anchored, long-form, structured video — not from short-form social video, not from product spots, not from low-effort uploads.
 The assets that retrieve as citation sources have specific characteristics: clean transcript availability, chapter-level metadata, entity-rich descriptions, channel authority, and substantive informational depth.
 Brands that invested in long-form video as a top-of-funnel awareness asset rather than as citation infrastructure may have produced the wrong type of video for the new retrieval surface.

 The methodology covers five buckets where transcript-anchored video over-indexes against text-only sources: product research, technical explainer, founder Q&A, regulatory, consumer category prompts.
 The pattern is most pronounced in product-research and technical-explainer prompts, where video's ability to demonstrate use cases visually appears to be reflected in the engines' weighting of those sources.